2020-2024 Timeline

 The Lions Club of Beechworth is busy at work restoring the dilapidated and unloved ‘Gang Plate Layers’ cottage at 1B Harper Avenue for use as a community facility.
 The managers of the community project are Lions Club members Christine Luckman and Iris Mannik.

-The Lions Club of Beechworth project managers Christine Luckman (left) and Iris Mannik in front of the 1876-built ‘Gang Plate Layers’ cottage as restoration work continues
+The Lions Club of Beechworth project managers Christine Luckman (left) and Iris Mannick in front of the 1876-built ‘Gang Players Cottage’ in Harper Avenue as restoration work continues.

 Built in 1876 by the Victorian Railways as one of three permanent homes in Beechworth for the ‘Gang Plate Layers’ and their families – many of whom had previously been living in tents along the railway line to Beechworth as they laid plates for the railway tracks – it is the only cottage of the three that remains today, sitting on Crown Land on Harper Avenue.